Perivoli Schools Trust

 The Perivoli Schools Trust was established in 2012 and operates a nursery school teacher training programme in countries across sub-Saharan Africa.
-They include Namibia, Malawi, Zambia, Uganda and Botswana.

 History

 The Perivoli Schools Trust was established by the Perivoli Trust and funded by the Perivoli Foundation.
 Perivoli Foundation is funded by the Perivoli Trust and also by Perivoli Innovations, a technology venture fund.
 The Perivoli Trust was settled by James Alexandroff.
-James was awarded an OBE in the New Year Honours 2023 Overseas and International List for his services to Education in Africa.
+In 2022 he received an Award for Transformative Philanthropy from The University of Bristol.
+He was awarded an OBE in the New Year Honours 2023 Overseas and International List for his services to Education in Africa.
 He co-founded Singapore-based emerging markets investment management firm Arisaig Partners in 1996 and donated his one third share to the Perivoli Trust in 1999.

 Maya Kafuwa and her husband Titan Madomba are the current joint CEOs of the Perivoli Schools Trust.